The Department of Art History accepts admissions to the program for Fall Semester only. Your application must be completed by December 1.

 Statement of Objectives (Personal Statement):

 Please upload your Personal Statement under "Application Statements" (Statement #1).
-Personal Statements should be approximately 500 words in length.

 Letters of Recommendation.
 Solicit three letters of recommendation from individuals best able to comment on your potential to succeed in an academic graduate program.
 Letters from Art History instructors are most suitable.
 Letters from business supervisors often do not provide sufficient indication of graduate study potential.
 Letters must be submitted electronically through Apply Yourself.
 Applicants are strongly encouraged to follow-up with recommenders to ensure timely arrival of the letters of recommendation.